-5 Mythical Caves in Rishikesh: Ultimate Guide for Meditative Souls
+5 Mysterious Caves in Rishikesh: Best for Meditative Souls

 Among its many wonders, the caves in Rishikesh hold a special place in the hearts of meditation enthusiasts.
 Many of these caves are tied to ancient legends and offer a serene atmosphere for contemplation and self-discovery.